-A teacher is not permitted to resign within thirty (30) calendar days before the first day of the next school term for students.
-Any teacher terminating his/her employment without the approval of the Crenshaw County Board of Education is in violation of this policy and is guilty of unprofessional conduct.
-The State Superintendent of Education may revoke or suspend the teacher's certificate.
+No teacher shall be permitted to terminate his or her employment within 30 calendar days before the first day of the next school term for students, unless the termination is mutually agreed upon by the Crenshaw County Board of Education.
+A teacher may terminate his or her employment at any other time by giving 30 days' written notice to the Crenshaw County Board of Education after the first day students report to school.
+Any teacher terminating his or her employment in violation of this policy is guilty of unprofessional conduct, and the State Superintendent of Education may revoke or suspend the certificate of the violating teacher.